qbead/qbeadWebsite/content/main/ask_a_scientist.md

 <div class="row dark">
 <div class="column long-text">
 Tiny organisms are all around us whether we are inside or outside and can affect our health.
-Listen below to Bridget explain more about the microbes that can be found in our homes and how environmental engineers are studying them to design healthier buildings and safer drinking water treatment processes.
+Listen below to [Bridget](/bridget), a researcher in environmental engineering at the University of Michigan, explain more about the microbes that can be found in our homes and how environmental engineers are studying them to design healthier buildings and safer drinking water treatment processes.
 </div>
 </div>